Selindek/spring-data-jpa-acl/acl/README.md

 5. It's compatible with Spring Data Jpa Repositories so the ACL is automatically applied for all standard repository methods.
 6. It's also compatible with Spring Data Rest.
 All of your restful endpoints are automatically secured by the ACL
 7. As a side-effect, you can use paginated queries on all property-collection endpoints under Spring Data Rest.
 (Property collections are also filtered by the ACL)

+On top of the above advantages, the ACL also has the following in-built features:

-8. In-built search feature for searching objects by text patterns.
+1. Search feature for searching objects by text patterns.
 The result will contain all objects where all of the words of the search-pattern appear in any of the searchable properties of the domain object.
-(It could be also a paginated result-set)
+(It could be also a paginated result-set.)
+The search rules are also defined via annotations in the entity classes.
+2. Endpoints for complement-collections for collection-like properties.
+(Very handy feature for creating convenient UI for adding elements for collections.)
+Simply append the "Complement" at the end of any default Data Rest RepositoryProperty endpoint.

 ## Basics